bencejuhaasz/swaylock/README.md

-# swaylock
+# swaylock-touch

-swaylock is a screen locking utility for Wayland compositors.
+swaylock-touch is a touchscreen pinpad screen locking utility for Wayland compositor based on swaywm/swaylock.
 It is compatible with any Wayland compositor which implements the following Wayland protocols:

 - wlr-layer-shell